Azure-Samples/azure-search-power-skills/AzureOpenAICustomInferenceSkill/README.md

 To add a new skill, update the `ScenarioType` enumeration with a new value and extend the `prepare_messages()` function to handle the new scenario appropriately.

 ### Can I use models other than `gpt-4o`?
 Yes, you can replace the deployed model with any suitable model from Azure AI Studio.
 Make sure to update the endpoint and model name in your `local.settings.json` file.
+If using an older model version or `gpt-4o-mini`, consider modifying the code to disable structured outputs.

 ### How do I use Azure AI Studio models?
 For other models that Azure AI Studio offers, simply change the **deployment name** and **endpoint URL** in the configuration to the desired model, ensuring compatibility with the tasks.